But their luck up front hasn't been so good lately.

 Projected starter David Baas suffered a torn right pectoral muscle during a recent workout and is expected to miss a significant amount of training camp.
 Team spokesman Aaron Salkin said the right guard would undergo surgery, perhaps today, and would be fine by the start of the regular season.
 Tony Wragge is penciled in as the starter in the meantime.

 McCloughan said Baas' injury would not affect the way the team approached its first-round selection -- the 29th overall -- Saturday.
+The 49ers will consider an offensive lineman, but they would have anyway.
+McCloughan also identified inside linebacker as a priority and said he had no reservations about taking a linebacker in the first round for a second consecutive season.

 "Especially in our 3-4, the more 'backers you have (the better)," McCloughan said.
 "They're usually your playmakers on defense.
 Again, we're going to carry more 'backers than most teams because of special teams value, as well."